core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 the observation and respond to the next notification from the server with a reset message to cancel the observation.

-For CoAP over reliable transports, a client SHOULD explicitly deregister by issuing a GET request that has the Token field set to the token of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).
+For CoAP over reliable transports, a client MUST explicitly deregister by issuing a GET request that has the Token field set to the token of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).

-If the client observes one or more resources over a reliable connection, then the CoAP server (or intermediary in the role of the CoAP server) MUST remove all entries associated with the client from the lists of observers when the connection is either closed or times out.
+If the client observes one or more resources over a reliable connection, then the CoAP server (or intermediary in the role of the CoAP server) MUST remove all entries associated with the client endpoint from the lists of observers when the connection is either closed or times out.

 # Negotiating Protocol Versions {#negotiation}